RyuShizen/CryptoAppIndex/README.md

 1. **Create a Discord Application**: Go to the [Discord developer portal](https://discord.com/developers/applications) and create a new application.
 2. **Add a Bot to Your Application**: In the "Bot" tab, click "Add Bot".
 3. **Invite the Bot to Your Server**: Use the generated invitation URL in the "OAuth2" tab to invite your bot to the server.

+or

+1. Clone this repository to your server.
+2. Install the dependencies by running `pip install -r requirements.txt`.
+3. Create a `.env` file in the project root and add your `BOT_TOKEN`.
+4. Launch the bot with `python bot.py`.

 ## Usage